- To decrease overall breast volume for women who feel their breasts are too large for their frame

 A standard or full breast reduction is for very large-breasted women, and involves an anchor shaped incision.
 This is a three-part incision, first going around the areola, then from the areola to the base of the breast, and then along the crease underneath the breast.
 Through this incision, Dr. Burgess will remove skin, fat, and breast tissue.
 Liposuction is usually done along the bra rolls and toward the side of the body.
 Dr. Burgess then elevates the nipple and reduces the areolar size, lifting the breast as well.
 Sutures are used to close the incisions and are covered with gauze and tape.

-What should I expect during my recovery after a breast reduction surgery in Portland?
+What should I expect during my recovery after a breast reduction surgery?

 As with any surgical procedure, complications and side effects are possible and may include a permanent loss of feeling in the breasts or nipples, hematoma or seroma, infection or inflammation, small sores around the nipples, permanent scars, unevenly positioned nipples, asymmetry, or other unforeseen risks.